decK and Kong Gateway (Enterprise)

 decK is workspace-aware, meaning it can interact with multiple workspaces.

-To export the configuration of a specific workspace, use the
+To manage the configuration of a specific workspace, use the

 deck dump --workspace my-workspace

-You can export the configurations of all workspaces in Kong Gateway (Enterprise) with
+You can manage the configurations of all workspaces in Kong Gateway (Enterprise)

 deck dump --all-workspaces